 Scalp and forehead: Babies often have trouble sleeping even when they are very tired.
 Use your fingers to apply gentle circular strokes across the scalp, temples and forehead.
 Your baby will slowly calm down and drift off to sleep.
 If your baby is not very distracted, you can try doing this with your free hand while breastfeeding.

-Start at your baby’s buttock with your hands in a triangle shape.
+Back: Start at your baby’s buttock with your hands in a triangle shape.
 Perform gently strokes moving up baby’s back.
 Massage shoulders and return gently down the sides of baby’s back.
 Repeat three times.